FIELDMEDIUM (FM)

 A different starting point

-Instead of modifying time and space, the Field Medium model explains physics through how physical processes unfold in a medium.
+Instead of modifying time and space, FM explains physical effects through how processes unfold in a medium.

 THE MECHANISM